 If you consume your content via streaming, then you’re no stranger to Kodi.
 The open source platform is the go-to place to stream movies, TV and more.
 Making it even better, Kodi can be installed on just about anything, whether it be Mac, Windows, Android or Linux.

 There’s good and bad news, though.
 The bad news is that it can’t be installed, but the good news is you can still use Kodi on Roku.
-In this guide, we’ll walk you through how to set that up on a variety of devices.
+In this guide, we’ll walk you through how to set it up on a variety of devices.

 Enable Screen Mirroring on Roku